moeiscool/Shinobi/README.md

 - Go to `sql` and install the SQL files in your database. `Framework` then `Default Data`.
 Return to main directory.
 Then setup `conf.json` with your SQL details.

-- run `npm install` while in the main directory.
+- Run `npm install` while in the main directory.
 This will install the libraries Shinobi needs.

 - To start `node camera.js`

-- open up `localhost` in your browser.
+- Open up `localhost` in your browser.
 Login with `Username : ccio@m03.ca , Password : password`.

+`Optional for some OS`

-- to daemonize the process install pm2 with `npm install pm2 -g` then run `pm2 start camera.js`
+- To daemonize the process install pm2 with `npm install pm2 -g` then run `pm2 start camera.js`
     - run `pm2 logs` to see the console for any errors.

+- Install dstat `apt-get install dstat`
+    - It's the CPU indicator, the orange progress bar on the web panel.
+    - if you choose not to install or can't then it will just post an error in the log.
+    - Sadly there is no dstat for Mac OS.

 # To Do